This web-page is designed for landscape viewing. Utilice el traductor de Google para cambiar esta página web del inglés a cualquier otro idioma.

-In 1802 at the age of fourteen Robert’s surrogate parents Mr. & Mrs. John Maxwell; wanted to send him into the world as an apprentice cordwainer.
+In 1802, at the age of fourteen, Robert’s surrogate parents, Mr. & Mrs. John Maxwell, wanted to send him into the world as an apprentice cordwainer.
 In 1804 at the age of 16, he apprenticed himself to Mr. Edward Cooke, a neighbor and carpenter by trade.
-Once asked as to why he became a carpenter, Robert responded by saying that it was the ‘only calling that been adopted by a supreme being.’
+Once asked why he became a carpenter, Robert responded by saying, and I quote, ‘It was the only calling that been adopted by a supreme being.’

 Interestingly Matthews succeeded in convincing three wealthy merchants named Sylvester Mills, Benjamin Folger, and Elijah Pierson to support his vision of Zion and the New Jerusalem.

-Surprisingly Benjamin Folger gave his wife Ann Folger, to Prophet Matthias in exchange for the young inexperienced Isabella (Mathews) Laisdell, who was the daughter of Matthews (Prophet Matthias.)
+Surprisingly Benjamin Folger gave his wife Ann Folger to Prophet Matthias in exchange for the young inexperienced Isabella (Mathews) Laisdell, who was the daughter of Matthews (Prophet Matthias.)

 Benjamin and Ann Folger re-unite after the death of Elijah Pierson.
-Prophet Matthias and Sojourner-Truth leave New York and visit Albany where Matthias is arrested and incarcerated for murder and obtaining money under false pretenses.
+Prophet Matthias and Sojourner-Truth leave New York and visit Albany, where Matthias is arrested and incarcerated for murder and obtaining money under false pretenses.

-In November 1834 the Judge after serious deliberation determined to suspend the prisoners trial for the offense of obtaining money under false pretenses, and delivered him to the authorities in Westchester County, to be tried for the alleged murder of Mr. Pierson.
+In November 1834, after serious deliberation, the Judge determined to suspend the prisoner’s trial for the offense of obtaining money under false pretenses and delivered him to the authorities in Westchester County to be tried for the alleged murder of Mr. Pierson.

 Surprisingly all the charges are rescinded by Benjamin Folger, resulting in the acquittal of Matthews (Prophet Matthias)